Darxo/Hardened/README.md

 ### Shield Revert/Rework

+- Fatigue no longer has any effect on the defenses granted by shields
 - All reforged changes to Condition, Melee Defense, Ranged Defense and Weight of vanilla shields have been reverted.
 - Additionally the following balance changes have been made compared to the vanilla stats:
 	- **Tower Shields** now have 30 Condition (up from 24) and no longer grant **Knock Back**